-Welcome to the Center for Western Civilization, a new site online and a new physical presence close to the University of California, Berkeley.
+Welcome to the Center for Western Civilization, a block from UC Berkeley.

 Ignorance is the greatest threat to our civilization.
 Departments of Liberal Arts are shrinking in our major universities.
 Courses in the Western Tradition, history, literature, art, poetry, philosophy, and ethics are no longer required.
 Few students have enough understanding of the origins and principles of Western Civilization to maintain or advance our democratic institutions.
 The absence of this critical knowledge threatens the future of our personal freedoms.

 It is our responsibility to support every effort to keep the lights of freedom burning before we descend into darkness.

 Located near the University of California, Berkeley, the Center will host symposiums, retreats, lectures, meetings, and provide housing for interested students from home and abroad.
 It will be a place to research, discuss, and further our understanding of the institutions and moral values of Western Civilization.

 + + +

 QUOTE FOR JUNE 2023